 Bragging Rights: Shipley's College Counseling, Proud of Our Process

-The college admissions process remains a hot topic for high school students and parents.
+The college admissions process remains a hot topic for high school students, parents and guardians.
 Increasing levels of selectivity at colleges and universities across the country have added to the fervor.
 Frequently, college counselors are on the front line—advising students and parents about academic choices, service interests, and other activities in pursuit of the “best” college admission outcome.
 But amidst this cluttered and sometimes confusing landscape, Janet Kobosky, Director of College Counseling, has reason for hope.

 A recent survey conducted by Shipley’s student newspaper, The Beacon, asked students about the things that influence their thinking about coursework and activities and revealed that college is not always the driving force behind their choices.
 “These findings please me,” said Kobosky, “because they indicate that a small but significant number of Shipley students value the authenticity of their academic and extracurricular choices.
 With so much pressure to choose courses and activities based on their perceived value in the college admissions process, it is rewarding to hear from students who recognize that good decision-making builds from the ground up and begins with the self and not with a college in mind.”